-A recent review of Tuvalu's desalination plants is listed in Table 17-1.
-Based on this assessment and as the key body responsible for overseeing, implementing and managing Tuvalu's infrastructure (including water), the Public Works Department (PWD) recommended a new 20m/day desalination plant [3].
+A recent review of Tuvalu's 'de-sal' plants is listed in Table 17-1.
+Based on this assessment and as the key body responsible for overseeing, implementing and managing Tuvalu's infrastructure (including water), the Public Works Department (PWD) recommended a new 20m3/day desalination plant [3].